- seo content writers

 Before you create your first website, you probably won’t have any idea how much writing goes into the page itself.
 One of the reasons for that is because good web content can be invisible — readers don’t notice the writing, as long as it’s clean and seems to fit well.

-Slipping Out of Voice
+1. Slipping Out of Voice

 The “voice” of writing refers to the tone, word choice, and phrasing of your web content.
 This is something that many web developers ignore, to their peril.
 If you or your content provider have ever said, “As long as it gets the information across, it’s fine,” you may have committed this sin already.
 Tonal shifts are the difference between a shouting infomercial hawker getting his point across and a deftly-placed product placement you never noticed in a favorite movie.
 Both essentially get the information across, but the tone should depend on what you’re selling with your website.

-A good writer will be able to slip in and out of voice easily, and can creatively handle even an “Order Now” page without messing up the tone.
+Good SEO content writers will be able to slip in and out of voice easily, and can creatively handle even an Order Now page without messing up the tone.
 Not only do you want the tone on your website to be correct, you want it to be consistent.
-If you know that your site content is going to be focused around a particular product or service, you want even the “About Us” page to leap vibrantly off the screen in order to get your message across.
+If you know that your site content is going to be focused around a particular product or service, you want even the About Us page to leap vibrantly off the screen in order to get your message across.

-Wasting Even One Page
+2. Wasting Even One Page

 There should be no wasted pages on your website.
 Whether you’re cataloguing a series of projects or simply introducing a product, your website is important for every single word.
 Nothing makes a site feel so incomplete as when a possible consumer clicks on a page to see, “Coming Soon! :)” or worse, a blank page.
-Even the “Contact” page should have something other than a form, even if it’s just a line or two about how easy and quick it is to reach your service.
+Even the Contact page should have something other than a form, even if it’s just a line or two about how easy and quick it is to reach your service.

 Contrary to what some people believe, “too much writing” is rarely the bane of a website.
-Too much bad writing or too much writing without a purpose can easily sink a site, but the vast majority of websites that are successful have writing on every single page, from the Landing Page to the Order Now Page and everything in between.
+Too much bad writing or too much writing without a purpose can easily sink a site, but the vast majority of websites that are successful have writing on every single page, from the Landing page to the Order Now page and everything in between.
 You don’t have to cover your graphics with tiny type; just place your text strategically for maximum impact on your audience.

-Dismissing Content as Unimportant
+3. Dismissing Content as Unimportant